ZuCity Japan

 Inspired by Zuzalu's pop-up village movement, ZuCity created its own community in Japan.

-The first pop-up village took place in September 2025, and the 2026 edition is scheduled to March - ZuCity Japan 2026.
+The first pop-up village took place in September 2025, and the 2026 edition is ZuCity Japan 2026.

 Location